 These are all official requirements submitted by the developer.
 But from our experience, you can also need for 4GB of RAM or more.
 This is due to the fact that the browser still needs a 64-bit system, and it works effectively with at least 4GB of RAM.
 Google Chrome is known as an absolute memory absorber, and its cache over time takes up a lot of disk space.

 For these systems, the product is distributed in deb installation packages.

 - Go to the Google Chrome website.
 In the center of the page below will be a blue button saying «Download Chrome».
 Click on it.

 - In the window that appears, select «64 bit .deb (For Debian/Ubuntu)» and click «Accept and Install».

 - Specify the path to save the file and wait for it to download (the speed depends on your Internet connection).

-- Then run the installation package graphically or using the dpkg console utility (for more details on installing deb packages, see the previous article).
+- Then run the installation package graphically or using the dpkg console utility.

 If during installation via the terminal an error message related to dependencies appears, run the following command: